What did Einstein know about Knowledge Management?

 FEBRUARY 9, 2010

 Since 1999, my work has been related to Knowledge Management (KM).
 Already then, KM was a term that was not well recognised; at the time, we did not label our KM-related consulting services with Knowledge Management.
+Today I am holding an official position in Knowledge Management, still many people do not grasp the term and have a clear understanding of it.
 In my comprehension, the field of Knowledge Management has a few clearly distinguished topics.

 The ultimate Knowledge Management recipe?